 2.5 The final examination dates for teaching periods other than those listed above must be published in the unit guide, with the exception of deferred and supplementary examinations.

-2.7 Deferred and supplementary examinations for any Semester Two unit will be held in the January - February period, or prior to that period at the discretion of the unit-teaching faculty.
+2.7 Deferred and supplementary examinations for any Semester Two units will be held in the January - February period, or prior to that period at the discretion of the unit-teaching faculty.

 2.8 Deferred and supplementary examinations for units taught over two-semesters will be held in the August - September or January - February period, whichever occurs first, or prior to that period at the discretion of the unit-teaching faculty.

-3.1 Examinations will be held from Monday to Friday between the hours of 08:30 and 20:30.
+3.1 Examinations will be held from Monday to Friday between the hours of 8:30am-9:30pm.
 A maximum of three examination sessions will be scheduled daily.
-The option of scheduling evening examinations on Monday to Thursday during the Semester One and Semester Two examination periods will only be considered as a contingency in extraordinary circumstances such as following the emergency evacuation of an examination venue resulting in the forced rescheduling of examinations within the examination period.
-Any request by the Manager of the Examinations Unit to hold an evening examination must be approved by the Deputy Vice-Chancellor (Education).
+The option of scheduling examinations between 8:30am-6:30pm on Saturday and Sunday during the Semester One and Semester Two examination periods will only be considered as a contingency in extraordinary circumstances, as indicated in section 7 below.
+Any request by the Manager, Examination Services to hold a weekend examination must be approved by the Vice-Provost (Learning & Teaching).

-3.2 The Chief Examiner or delegated staff member must be available for telephone communication with the Examinations Unit's staff at all times throughout the duration of an examination.
+3.2 The Chief Examiner or delegated academic staff member must be available for telephone communication with Examination Services staff at all times throughout the duration of an examination.
 The Chief Examiner or delegated academic staff may be present at any examination venue, provided communication with students occurs only where necessary to resolve issues relating directly to the conduct of the examination.

-4. Duration of examinations conducted by the Examination Unit
+4. Duration of examinations conducted by Examination Services

 4.1.
 Examination durations will be a minimum of two hours, with finishing times in 30 minute blocks thereafter, and normally not more than three hours.